 The first step for you to optimize your product listing is a listing audit, which we’ll run through now.

-Amazon Listing Audit Overview
+Amazon Product Listing Review: Overview

 There are three categories to cover in a listing audit.